drubinstein/pokerl/content/docs/chapter-3/metrics/index.md

 Without metrics, we would have no way of knowing how far the agents have progressed.
 Inspecting the game play of 288 agents is not just time consuming, it's expensive.
 Videos consume valuable CPU and disk space to render.
 However, generating a few metrics are way smaller and easier and can provide data in _real time_.

-For metrics writing, we had two sinks: [Weights and Biases](https://wandb.ai/) and [a live map visualization](https://pwhiddy.github.io/pokerl-map-viz/) Peter Whidden stood up for this effort.
+For metrics writing, we had two sinks: [Weights and Biases (Wandb)](https://wandb.ai/) and [a live map visualization](https://pwhiddy.github.io/pokerl-map-viz/) Peter Whidden stood up for this effort.
 Without metrics, we never would have made any logical improvements, we'd only be guessing.

 ## The Live Map